gaurijavherist11/DML_and_NULL_Handling/README.md

-# DML_and_NULL_Handling

-# 🧾 DML and NULL Handling – MySQL Project
+# DML_and_NULL_Handling – MySQL Project

-This repository demonstrates practical usage of **Data Manipulation Language (DML)** operations in MySQL, along with **NULL handling**, using an e-commerce-style database with customers, products, orders, order items, and payments.
+This repository showcases the use of **Data Manipulation Language (DML)** operations in **MySQL**, along with effective handling of **NULL values**.
+The database simulates a mini e-commerce system involving customers, products, orders, order items, and payments.

-This is ideal for understanding how to insert, update, delete data while handling missing values correctly and efficiently.

 ---

 ## 📦 Tables Involved

-- **Customers**: Buyer information (name, email, phone, city)
+- **Customers**: Contains buyer details including optional fields like email, phone, and city.
-- **Products**: Product catalog (name and price)
+- **Products**: Stores product information such as name and price.
-- **Orders**: Tracks orders placed by customers
+- **Orders**: Tracks orders placed by customers; some orders may have missing order dates.
-- **Order_Items**: Links products to orders with quantity
+- **Order Items**: Connects products to orders with quantity details.
-- **Payments**: Tracks payment made for orders
+- **Payments**: Captures payment amounts and dates; some records have missing payment dates.

 ---

 ## 🔹 1.
-INSERT INTO Statements (with NULL Handling)

-✅ Customers Table

-INSERT INTO customers (customer_id, name, email, phone, city) VALUES
-(1, 'John Smith', 'john.smith@example.com', '555-123-4567', 'New York'),
-(2, 'Sarah Johnson', 'sarah.j@example.com', '555-987-6543', 'Chicago'),
-(3, 'Michael Brown', NULL, '555-456-7890', 'Los Angeles'), (4, 'Emily Davis', 'emily.d@example.com', NULL, 'Houston'),
-(5, 'Robert Wilson', 'robert.w@example.com', '555-789-0123', NULL);

-✅ Products Table

-INSERT INTO products (product_id, product_name, price)
-VALUES
-(101, 'Laptop', 999.99),
-(102, 'Smartphone', 699.99),
-(103, 'Headphones', 149.99),
-(104, 'Tablet', 399.99),
-(105, 'Smartwatch', 199.99);

-✅ Orders Table

-INSERT INTO orders (order_id, customer_id, order_date)
-VALUES
-(1001, 1, '2025-01-15'),
-(1002, 2, '2025-02-20'),
-(1003, 3, '2025-03-10'),
-(1004, 1, '2025-04-05'),
-(1005, 4, NULL); -- NULL order date

-✅ Order Items Table

-INSERT INTO order_items (order_item_id, order_id, product_id, quantity)
-VALUES
-(1, 1001, 101, 1),
-(2, 1001, 103, 2),
-(3, 1002, 102, 1),
-(4, 1003, 104, 1),
-(5, 1003, 105, 1),
-(6, 1004, 101, 1),
-(7, 1005, 103, 3); -- Added by mistake, deleted later

-✅ Payments Table

-INSERT INTO payments (payment_id, order_id, amount_paid, payment_date)
-VALUES
-(5001, 1001, 1299.97, '2025-01-16'),
-(5002, 1002, 699.99, '2025-02-21'),
-(5003, 1003, 599.98, NULL), -- Payment date missing
-(5004, 1004, 999.99, '2025-04-06'),
-(5005, 1005, 449.97, '2025-05-15');

-🔸 2.
-Handling NULL Values
-This project includes deliberate use of NULL to represent missing or optional data:

-Missing emails, phone numbers, cities in the Customers table

-Missing order dates in the Orders table

-Missing payment dates in the Payments table

-This shows how real-world data can have gaps and how to design your database to handle it gracefully.

-✏️ 3.
-UPDATE Statements
--- Update a customer's email
-UPDATE customers
-SET email = 'michael.b@example.com'
-WHERE customer_id = 3;

--- Fix missing payment date
-UPDATE payments
-SET payment_date = '2025-03-12'
-WHERE payment_id = 5003;

--- Change price of a product
-UPDATE products
-SET price = 179.99
-WHERE product_id = 103;

-🗑️ 4.
-DELETE Statements
--- Remove customer with no orders
-DELETE FROM customers
-WHERE customer_id = 5
-AND NOT EXISTS (SELECT 1 FROM orders WHERE customer_id = 5);

--- Delete mistakenly added order item
-DELETE FROM order_items
-WHERE order_item_id = 7
-AND order_id = 1005;

--- Remove payments for cancelled orders (where order_date is NULL) DELETE FROM payments
-WHERE order_id IN (SELECT order_id FROM orders WHERE order_date IS NULL);
-💡 Learning Objectives
-Practice DML operations: INSERT, UPDATE, DELETE

-Understand how to work with NULL values in databases

-Learn to write safe and accurate SQL queries

-Handle real-world data inconsistencies

-🛠 Tools Used
-MySQL Workbench
-GitHub

-🙋‍♀️ Author
-Gauri Milind Javheri
+INSERT Operations

+Sample data was inserted into all tables, including scenarios where some fields were deliberately left **NULL** (e.g., missing emails, phone numbers, order dates, and payment dates).
+This helps simulate real-world situations where user or system data might be incomplete.

+---

+## 🔸 2.
+Handling Missing Values

+The project demonstrates how databases handle **NULL values**:
+- Allowing optional data entry for certain fields
+- Using `NULL` where values are unknown or unavailable
+- Preparing the database to accept incomplete but valid data entries

+---

+## ✏️ 3.
+UPDATE Operations

+Several updates were made to:
+- Correct missing or incorrect customer emails
+- Add missing payment dates
+- Update product prices

+These updates show how to safely modify existing records, including fields with `NULL` values.

+---

+## 🗑️ 4.
+DELETE Operations

+Examples include:
+- Deleting customers who haven't placed any orders
+- Removing incorrectly added order items
+- Deleting payments related to cancelled (null-dated) orders

+These cases illustrate safe deletion while ensuring database consistency and referential integrity.

+---

+## 💡 Learning Outcomes

+- Understanding of DML operations: **INSERT**, **UPDATE**, **DELETE**
+- Proper handling and use of **NULL values**
+- Writing queries for real-world use cases with incomplete data
+- Maintaining database reliability and accuracy

+---

+## 🛠 Tools Used

+- MySQL 8.x
+- MySQL Workbench
+- GitHub

+---

+## 🙋‍♀️ Author

+**Gauri Milind Javheri**
 Internship Project – DML & NULL Handling in MySQL